Impact

 Risk and Exploitability

 The CVSS score of 7.8 indicates high severity.
-While EPSS is not provided, the vulnerability is not currently listed as a known exploited vulnerability.
+The EPSS score is 3%, which represents a very low but nonzero exploitation probability, and the vulnerability is not listed in CISA KEV.
 Exploitation requires local access to the Management Console, meaning an attacker must already have some level of authorized access.
 The combination of high severity, local attack vector, and lack of mitigation updates places impacted systems at significant risk of privilege escalation.

 OpenCVE Enrichment